 NOTE: We are expanding into “ex-urban” areas of Austin, some of which are more suburban and rural—but urban is majority of our area right now

 Literacy First – UT Austin (formerly AmeriCorps for Community Engagement and Education, then A Community for Education) is an early literacy intervention program that provides trained tutors to students in kindergarten through grade 2 in Title I schools in the Austin, Texas area.
 The program identifies students reading below grade level each fall and provides tutoring across the school year.
-Interventions are focused on foundational reading skills (phonemic awareness, alphabetic principle, letter-sound fluency, phonics/decoding, and oral reading fluency).
+Interventions are focused on foundational reading skills (phonemic awareness, alphabetic principle, letter-sound fluency, phonics/decoding, and oral reading fluency), placing a strong focus on synthesizing sounds to decode text.
 Tutors receive more than 70 hours of training in best practices and weekly supervision and support from Literacy First experts and coaches.
 About 50% of Literacy First’s tutors are bilingual, allowing the program to provide support to both Spanish- and English-speaking students.
 Tutors work with their students daily in 30 minutes sessions that are tailored to address individual literacy/language needs.
 Literacy First is data driven, with tutors using a response-to-intervention model that involves benchmark assessments and weekly progress monitoring.
 In addition, attendance and program fidelity and implementation data are collected to inform both individualization for students and programmatic impact.

 Tutors are paraprofessionals from the school community and/or AmeriCorps members.
 Tutors work in a full-time capacity, and each carry a caseload of 8-11 students.
 Tutoring is provided in-person.
 Tutors are trained in both assessments and interventions during a two-week pre-service training, and receive on-site coaching and supervision weekly throughout the year.
 Tutors and Literacy First staff conduct quarterly data meetings with school personnel to review progress monitoring graphs and individual student progress.